angstwad/docker.ubuntu/README.md

 Testing
 -------

+The Vagrant tests installs the role on VMs and the Travis CI tests uses docker containers.

+**Vagrant**

 To test the role in a Vagrant environment just run `vagrant up`.
 This will create the following VMs: